ahmetihsankose/thread_manager/README.md

-# Modular Threads Manager
+# Threads Manager

-Modular Threads Manager is a C++ application designed to manage threads and modules in multi-threaded programs using POSIX threads.
+Threads Manager is a C++ application designed to manage threads in multi-threaded programs using POSIX threads.
 This project allows you to easily create, manage, and update threads while maintaining modularity.

 ## Features

 * Easy thread creation and management
 * Thread priority, affinity, and period update support
 * Real-time thread support
-* Modular design to facilitate the addition or removal of modules
+* Modular design to facilitate the addition or removal of threads
 * Statistics collection and reporting for each thread
 * Thread-safe implementation